Tag: leader

 ※Prayer※

 Lord, you are the King of the Universe.
 Through you, Creation came into being.
-Only you are of our worship and .
+Only you are worthy of our and praise.
 Thank you for giving us the to choose.
-Thank you for loving us enough so that through the Spirit, we can become wise.
+Thank you for loving us enough so that through the Holy , we can become wise.
 Amen.

 • Monuments to What